The Metropolitan Golf Club Reputation

 The Metropolitan Golf Club has hosted many major tournaments in Australia.
 My fondest memory of such events was the 1997 Australian Open.
-Greg Norman, the world number one at the time was bested by Lee Westwood in an epic four-hole playoff.
+Lee Westwood bested Greg Norman, the world number one at the time, in an epic four-hole playoff.
 Westwood made par to secure victory, surprising everyone and announcing his presence to the golfing world.

-As with most of the sandbelt courses there are available tee times on a weekly basis for overseas visitors.
+As with most of the sandbelt courses, there are available tee times on a weekly basis for overseas visitors.
 The round is worth the money if you’re only visiting once but does come with a steep tag, approximately US$275.
 I will be sure to play this great course again someday and I hope it is not too far down the road!

 © Gary Lisbon | https://www.golfphotos.com.au/ | IG: @garylisbongolf